Note: I update Frugalometer each year. For the 2018 version, please click here.

 * * *

-The Frugalometer is designed to nudge you just a little further into the habit of frugality.
+The Frugalometer is designed to help you nudge yourself just a little further into the habit of frugality.
 This site hosts other interactive tools tailored for the same purpose.
 To see the full collection in all its parsimonious glory, click here.

 If you have questions or remarks about the Frugalometer, don't keep them to yourself.
 Please leave a comment below.